williamthistle/williamthistle.github.io/_pages/contact.md

 author_profile: true
 ---

-In addition to my various social media sites, you can also reach me via email:
+In addition to my various social media profiles, you can also reach me via email:

 wat2 [at] princeton [dot] edu